jvcasillas/lingStuff/README.md

 This is a collection of functions that I often use in my research.
 Some are borrowed and edited, others are my own.
 Feel free to fork and edit as you see fit.
+The package now includes sample data sets for teaching purposes.

 ## Installation

 In order to install this package you must have `devtools`.
 Don't know if you have `devtools`?
 Copy and paste this into your console:

 ```r